thias15/academic_website/content/home/about.md

 # Biography

-I graduated with a B.Sc. in Electrical Engineering and Math Minor from Texas A&M University in 2011.
-After graduation I joined P+Z Engineering in Munich, Germany as an Electrical Engineer and worked for 3 years on the development of mild-hybrid electric machines at BMW.
-In 2014, I pursued my M.Sc. in Electrical Engineering at KAUST and rolled over into the PhD program in 2016.
-My primary research interest is in object detection and tracking, especially from Unmanned Aerial Vehicles.
-In general, I’m interested in computer vision and machine learning including its applications in robotics.
+Matthias graduated with a B.Sc. in Electrical Engineering and Math Minor from Texas A&M University in 2011.
+After graduation, he joined P+Z Engineering as an Electrical Engineer and worked for 3 years on the development of mild-hybrid electric machines at BMW.
+In 2014, he started his M.Sc. in Electrical Engineering at KAUST and rolled over into the PhD program in 2016.
+His research interests lie in the fields of computer vision, robotics and machine learning where is has contributed to more than 10 publications.
+Matthias has extensive experience in object tracking and autonomous navigation of embodied agents such as cars and UAVs.